linode/docs/docs/development/python/create-a-python-virtualenv-on-centos-8/index.md

 A Python Virtual Environment - or `virtualenv` - is a tool to create an isolated Python environment on your Linode.
 This can be extremely powerful as you can create a virtual environment and install all Python executables/packages to it, leaving no dependencies outside of your created virtual environment.

-This guide shows how to create and run Python virtual environments in centos 8 Linode.
+This guide shows how to create and run Python virtual environments in CentOS 8 Linode.

 ## Before You Begin